amirhf/amirhf/README.md

 ## Reference architectures (open source)

-### 🧮 Credit Ledger — Fintech core / double-entry system
+### 🧮 Fintech Core: Credit Ledger (Go + Kafka + Postgres)
-**Repo:** `github.com/amirhf/creditLedger`
+**Repo:** `github.com/amirhf/creditLedger` • **Story:** [From Spreadsheet Chaos to Reliable Credits](https://medium.com/@amirhosseinfirouzmanesh/from-spreadsheet-chaos-to-reliable-credits-ca8fe19fbdb7)

-Event-driven, double-entry ledger for subscription and credit platforms.
-Includes:
+A production-ready **reference architecture** for handling high-volume financial credits and balances.
+It replaces fragile "credits column" designs with an immutable, double-entry ledger that guarantees auditability.

-- CQRS-style write/read separation with replayable projections.
+* **Event-Driven Integrity:** Implements the **Transactional Outbox** pattern and idempotent consumers to ensure consistency across microservices without dual-write hazards.
-- Transactional outbox and idempotent consumers for safe, at-least-once processing.
+* **CQRS & Scalability:** Decouples write logic from read patterns using **CQRS projections**, allowing for high-throughput ingestion and replayable read models.
-- Distributed tracing and metrics via Jaeger/Grafana for “what happened to this credit?” journeys.
+* **Full Observability:** Pre-wired with **Jaeger and Grafana** to trace "what happened to my credit?" journeys and monitor consumer lag/latency.

-Use it as a blueprint for: **wallets, balances, credits/usage, and subscription billing systems.**
+**Use it as a blueprint for:** SaaS credits, marketplace wallets, usage-based billing, and loyalty point systems.

 ---